tung/ruggrogue/book/saving-and-loading.md

 1. Load data for each line in the save file:
     - If it starts with an asterisk, load the line as a unique.
-    - Otherwise, try to load component data and attach it to a specific entity, creating it if it doesn't yet exist.
+    - Otherwise, try to load component data and attach it to a specific entity, creating it if it doesn't exist yet.
 2. Check that all uniques needed were loaded from the save file.
 3. Fix entity IDs across all uniques and components that store them.
 4. Place entities with `Coord` components on the map.